chonieny/Phone_Price_Classification_project/README.md

 * Battery power, pixel resolution width, and ram indeed showed the strongest correlation coefficients with phone price range

 ### Data Cleaning & Feature Engineering
+* Data were scaled
+* Skewed features underwent log transformation
+* Heavily correlated features were handled:
+* There were no missing or duplicated values
+* Outcome classes were balanced

 ### Fit Machine Learning Models & Compare their Performances